-A leave may be granted for a period not to exceed 30 days and may be extended only with the written approval of the Executive Director and/or his/her designee.
+A leave may be granted for a period not to exceed 30 days in a calendar year and may be extended only with the written approval of the Executive Director and/or his/her designee.
 The procedure for granting extensions shall be the same as that in granting the original leave, provided that the request for extension must be made not later than 5 days prior to the expiration of the original leave.